-- 1. Select a serial port at the local computer and disable any service that uses the port. - 2.
-Connect the provided serial configuration cable (part number 940-0144A) to the selected port and to the RJ-12 style serial port at the Rack PDU. - 3.
-Run a terminal program such as Tera Term or HyperTerminal, and configure the selected port for 57600 bps, 8 data bits, no parity, 1 stop bit, and no flow control. - 4.
-Press the Reset button on the Rack PDU, then immediately press the ENTER key twice, or until the Boot Monitor prompt displays: BM> - 5.
-Type XMODEM, then press ENTER. - From the terminal program's menu, select XMODEM, then select the binary AOS firmware file to transfer using XMODEM.
-After the XMODEM transfer is complete, the Boot Monitor prompt returns.
+- 1. Select a serial port at the local computer and disable any service that uses the port. - Connect a Micro USB cable to the selected port and to the Console port at the Rack PDU. - 3.
+Run a terminal program such as TeraTerm or HyperTerminal, and configure the selected port for 115200 bps, 8 data bits, no parity, 1 stop bit, and no flow control. - 4.
+Press the Reset button on the Rack PDU, then immediately press ENTER twice, or until the Boot Monitor prompt displays: BM> - 5.
+Type XMODEM (), then press ENTER. - 6.
+From the terminal program's menu, select XMODEM, then select the .nmc3 firmware file to transfer using XMODEM.
+After the XMODEM transfer is complete, the Boot Monitor prompt returns. - 7.
+Type reset () or press the Reset button to restart the network management interface.